l50/dotfiles/README.md

   git clone https://github.com/asdf-vm/asdf.git ~/.asdf
   ```

-- Install and use asdf plugins to manage go, python, and ruby for this project:
+- Install and use asdf plugins to manage go and python for this project:

   ```bash
   source .asdf